Monomoy National Wildlife Refuge#4 in Best Things To Do in Cape Cod

-With more than 7,000 acres of protected dunes, salt and freshwater marshes and a decommissioned lighthouse, the gorgeous Monomoy National Wildlife Refuge will make you feel like ye-olde explorer.
-But there's more than rugged scenery; the encompassing islands of Morris, and North and South Monomoy are a nesting habitat for more than 10 species of migratory seabirds.
-Off the coast of South Monomoy, a large harbor seal population congregates to mate, play and sun themselves on the shore.
+With more than 7,600 acres of protected dunes, salt and freshwater marshes and a decommissioned lighthouse, the gorgeous Monomoy National Wildlife Refuge will make you feel like a trailblazer.
+But there's more than rugged scenery; the encompassing islands of Morris, and North and South Monomoy are a nesting habitat for hundreds of species of migratory seabirds.
+Off the coast of South Monomoy, a large harbor grey seal population congregates to mate, play and sun themselves on the shore.

 Monomoy National Wildlife Refuge stretches from Chatham into the Nantucket Sound.
-Although the refuge is open year-round from sun up to sun down, access to the Monomoy Islands is restricted by the seasonal ferry schedules.
-You can reach Morris Island from Chatham year-round.
+Although the refuge is open year-round from sunrise to sunset, access to the Monomoy Islands is restricted by the seasonal ferry schedules.
 Check out the refuge's website for more information.

 More Best Things To Do in Cape Cod